zharry29/wikihow-goal-step/README.md

 1. *Step Inference*.
 Given a prompt goal and 4 candidate steps, choose the step that helps achieve the goal.
 2. *Goal Inference*.
 Given a prompt step and 4 candidate goals, choose the correct goal which the step helps achieve.
 3. *Step Ordering*.
 Given a prompt goal and 2 steps, determine which step temporally precedes the other.

+## Pretrained Models
+All our models are implemented using [HuggingFace Transformers](https://github.com/huggingface/transformers) and are hosted on its model hub.
+You can find the models [here](https://huggingface.co/zharry29).
+To use our pretrained models, simply install the library and import our models.
+A model is named as `zharry29/[task]\_benchmark\_[modelName]`:
+- [task] is `step` for Step Inference, `goal` for Goal Inference, and `order` for Step Ordering.
+- [modelName] is `roberta` for RoBERTa, `bert` for BERT, `xlnet` for XLNet, and `gpt` for GPT-2.
+For example, `zharry29/goal_benchmark_roberta` is the name for the RoBERTa model pretrained on the training data of the Goal Inference task.